Finance & General Purposes Sub-Committee: November 21st 1919

 It was moved by Mr Councillor Alderson, and seconded by Mr Councillor Simmons, as an amendment,

-That they be referred back for an independent valuer's advice to be obtained and better terms of purchase secured.
+That the report be referred back for an independent valuer's advice to be obtained and better terms of purchase secured.

 The amendment was put and negatived.